Parrots can grow attracted to their owners without same-species, opposite-sex avian companions.

 Regurgitating Food

 Parrots regurgitate food for their mates.
-If the parrot regurgitates for you, it likely sees you as its sexual partner.
+If the parrot regurgitates for you, it likely sees you as its partner.
 Regurgitation is a natural courting behavior that many birds use to show affection.

 Whenever the parrot regurgitates for you, put it back in its cage and don’t reward the behavior.
 Over time, it’ll realize that regurgitation means it won’t receive food, attention, or affection.